-The first vice-president shall appoint a committee of two or three members to investigate each case and report its findings to the Honor Council.
-In case of a hearing, this committee shall present evidence to the Honor Council and shall be ineligible to serve as members of the Honor Council in this case.
+The first vice-president shall appoint a committee of two or three members to investigate each case and report its findings to The Honor Council.
+In case of a hearing, this committee shall present evidence to The Honor Council and shall be ineligible to serve as members of The Honor Council in this case.
 The president shall decide whether or not there is sufficient evidence to hold a hearing on the case in question.
-In all cases, the reporting party shall be notified fully of he Honor Council's action.
+In all cases, the reporting party shall be notified fully of The Honor Council's action.

 1. For the first offense and any succeeding offenses of any student, freshman or upperclassman, the penalty may range from the minimum of failure in the course to the maximum of expulsion.
 Expulsion must be approved by a vote of at least ten of the twelve members; other penalties require only a majority vote of the twelve members.
 The guidelines that should be considered in deciding the penalty are the following: the flagrancy of the violation, the degree of premeditation, and the truthfulness of the accused throughout the investigation and the hearing.